tesselle/kairos/.github/CONTRIBUTING.md

 # Contributing

-This outlines how to propose a change to khronos.
+This outlines how to propose a change to fasti.
 For more detailed info about contributing to this, and other tesselle packages, please see the [**development contributing guide**](https://www.tesselle.org/contributing.html).

 ## Fixing typos